Optimal investment with insider information using Skorokhod & Russo-Vallois integration: Anticipative Portfolio Optimization (APO)

 \textbf{APO with constant parameters}

-To partially overcome the problem of limited applicability that arose in the previous section, from now on we assume that $\mu$, $r$, and $\sigma$ are constants, and $\pi$ is a time-independent random variable.
-In this way, we plan to approach our problem without the constraint of $b$.
+To partially overcome the problem of limited applicability that we have just seen, from now on we assume that $\mu$, $r$, $\sigma$, and $\pi$ are constants (i.e., time independent and deterministic).
+In this way, we plan to approach our problem without the constraint of fixing $b$ and also to improve the explicability of the previous results.